Place-Based Learning

 Benefits of Place-Based Learning

-• Offers personalized, student-centered learning experiences
+• Personalized, student-centered learning experiences

 • Utilizes interdisciplinary learning